benji-qu/PokeApi-with-Superlinked/README.md

 - Data retrival script is in scripts folder.

 ## TODO
-- Compare Superlinked to alternatives
+- Compare Superlinked to alternatives.
--
+- Migrate to MongoDB.
-- Use MongoDB for storring images and embeddings